The Tournament

 Generative Phase

-Teams design novel PETase sequences with enhanced activity, while maintaining thermostability, and expression.
+Design novel PETase sequences with enhanced activity, while maintaining thermostability and expression.

 Designs are experimentally synthesized and tested.